Shigaraki ware: Tea ceremony

 Tea drinking was common in Japan since early times.
 The general public drank tea out of wooden bowls at fairs and markets, and the upper classes made a guessing game with the drink.
 It was not until a tea master by the name of Murata Juko wrote a letter discussing the disciples of the tea ceremony that Shigaraki wares were produced for the specific ceremony.
-Influenced by Zen Buddhist traditions, Juko reestablished that the tea ceremony should reflect the concept of wabi-sabi, the belief of emphasizing simplicity, humility, and intense appreciation of the immediate experience.
+Influenced by Zen Buddhist traditions, Juko reestablished that the tea ceremony should reflect the concept of wabi, the belief of emphasizing simplicity, humility, and intense appreciation of the immediate experience.
 The natural appearance of this pottery helped reflect these principles and fit into the aesthetic of the tea ceremony atmosphere.
 The tea ceremony transformed the manner in which the Japanese viewed objects, including ceramic ware.

 Beginning in 1520, after Juko’s statement of tea ceremony principles, other tea masters began ordering the production of certain styles of ceramic wares for the ceremonies.
 Takeno Sho-o was attracted to the Shigaraki ware and ordered ware with red glazes that ran into green and brown glazes to be produced.
 Towards the end of the sixteenth century, the tea master Rikyu also patronized a certain appearance of wares, called Rikyu Shigaraki.
 These wares were made with a grey faience that imitated Korean wares.
 The Todo family came to power in 1635 and employed a tea master by the name of Kobori Enshu to supervise what would be later called Enshu Shigaraki ware.